How To Identify (and Handle) Humans Who Harm—Abusers and Psychopaths

 Abuse is their value system.
 Abuse is a choice they make.
 Abuse brings them feelings they like.

-Even if an abuser has other challenges (pain, trauma, addiction, money) or fits under other labels (the list is long), those challenges and those labels are not why an abuser abuses.
+Even if an abuser has other challenges (pain, trauma, addiction, money) or even if an abuser fits under other labels (the list is long), those challenges and labels are not why an abuser abuses.

 An abuser values abuse.
 An abuser justifies abuse.
 An abuser likes abuse.

-This means no matter who is before us (in person or on-screen), and no matter how special we want to believe they are, we must first determine if they’re an abuser.
+This means no matter who is before us (in person or on-screen), and no matter how special we want to believe they are, we must first determine if they’re an abuser (or psychopath).

 Critical thinking is required.

-Yet this critical thinking is easy because abusers all typically follow the same playbook, and it’s a pretty simple pattern.
+And this critical thinking is easy because abusers typically all follow the same playbook, a pretty simple pattern.
 Once we see it, clarity falls into place.

-I believe this learning is imperative for our collective safety—to help prevent further (worse) harm.
-Thus, I beg all good hearts to read the following three resources…
+I believe this knowledge is imperative for our collective safety—to help prevent further (worse) harm.
+Thus, I beg all good humans to read the following three resources…

 The Gift of Fear